afpineda/CSVUtils/README.md

 - `TCSVRecord.Field[]`:

   Read or write a single field.
 Index is in the range from 0 to `TCSVRecord.FieldCount` - 1.
-At reading, there is **no typecast attempt**, so data is retrieved as a *string* (when parsing) or as previously written.
+At reading, there is **no typecast attempt** by default, so data is retrieved as a *string* (when parsing) or as previously written.
+This behaviour may change by overriding `TCSVRecord.StringToField`.
   The reason is that CSV text could have been written in a computer with different **regional settings** than the current computer, causing a wrong typecast.
   This way, you have a chance to apply your own typecasting.
   Use one of the `TCSVRecord.FieldAs*[]` properties for typecasting using `TCSVRecord.FormatSettings`.